 History, tourist information, and nearby accommodation

-The castle's most famous moment came in 1569, when it was beseiged for 11 days by rebels during the 'Rising of the North'.
-Though the castle was take by the rebels, the stout defense meant that the rebellion foundered and was ultimately unsuccessful.
+The castle's most famous moment came in 1569 when it was besieged for 11 days by rebels during the 'Rising of the North'.
+Though the castle was taken by the rebels, the stout defence meant that the rebellion foundered and was ultimately unsuccessful.

 Much smaller than the Town Ward, this area served to join the Town Ward and Outer Ward to the Inner Ward.
 We can see the remains of the moat that separated this area from the other wards.
 At one side is the Constable Tower, which stands over the original castle entrance.

 The original part of the castle, the inner ward has been expanded and strengthened many times.
 On entering you see remains of the Headlam Tower, the original 12th-century gatehouse.
 You can see foundation walls of the kitchen block, at the far end of which is the Mortham Tower, a 14th-century structure created to provide residential quarters.

 Off this tower is the Great Hall, the hub of castle life.
 Above the hall was the Great Chamber, the private chamber of the lord.
 This area features a large 15th-century oriel window.
 This was possibly added during the brief lordship of Richard III, as suggested by the armourial carving of a boar, Richard's symbol, into the ceiling of the window enclosure.

 The most imposing remaining structure in the Inner Ward is the Round Tower, where the lord has his sleeping quarters.
 You can ascend the tower for wonderful views over the castle and the River Tees below.
 In the vaulted cellar of the Round Tower is a covered well, beside which, rather incongruously, stands a stone coffin.